-The Kent Downs Trust charity champions the enhancement and conservation of the outstanding natural beauty of the Kent Downs landscape and making it open to all.
+The Kent Downs Trust is a charity dedicated to enhancing and conserving the Kent Downs National Landscape, making it accessible to everyone.

 Meet the Trustees